rakeshpatil3098/Layoffs/README.md

 ## Overview
 This project focuses on analyzing layoffs that took place in 2023, with the goal of identifying trends based on factors such as company, industry, location, and other key metrics.
 By using Python for data analysis, the project examines the patterns of layoffs across various sectors, with a particular focus on the tech and transportation industries.

 A dashboard was created to visually represent trends in layoffs, including location-wise, company-wise, and industry-wise analysis.
-The data used for this analysis is sourced from Kaggle and saved as `layoff.csv` in the repository.
+The data used for this analysis is sourced from Kaggle and saved as `layoffs.csv` in the repository.

 ## Tools & Technologies
 - **Python** (Pandas, Matplotlib, Seaborn)